What is a primary producer?

 You must also provide one of the documents listed below to support your application.
 This is to prove your eligibility for the concession.

-- A declaration signed by a registered tax agent or accountant, stating the applicant is a primary producer as defined by the Motor Vehicles Taxation Act 1988, or
+- A declaration signed by a registered tax agent or accountant, stating the applicant is a primary producer as defined by the Motor Vehicles Taxation Act 1988 which is not more than 12 months old.
+The declaration must also include:

 - a Tax Averaging Certificate from the Australian Taxation Office (not more than two years old), or